 CosmosDB approaches it somewhat differently, by offering five different data consistency choices, ranging from strong to eventual.

 So, in our example, the application could be set to request strong consistency, and that would ensure that when a query is set against that data—no matter which storage mirror the application user happens to run against—will be consistent throughout the use of the data.
 Any changes to the data that would suffice for the terms of the query would be excluded from the query access.

 This ensures that no inconsistent data can sneak in during a time-bounded use of the data.
 So if someone wants to see the current balance of a bank account and the application is set to strong consistency, transactions that flow in subsequent to the balance query would be excluded in the returned data.
 Obviously, consistent data is important for many transactional applications.

-On the other hand, if an application displays vacation photos and the collection of photos is being updated while a user is viewing the collection, a photo being added to the display is probably not a big deal.
+On the other hand, if an application displays vacation photos and the collection of photos is being updated while a user is viewing the collection, a photo is added to the display is probably not a big deal.